Areas of expertise: condition monitoring and advanced signal processing for the analysis of nonstationary data.

 From Sept 2012 to April 2013 he was funded from Engineering Nonlinearity and again from April-Dec.
 2014.
 He is now a Lecturer at the University of Glasgow.

+and identification.
 Nikolaos Dervilis (Sheffield) obtained a BSc from the National University of Athens in Theoretical Physics, an MSc from Electronics and Engineering from the University of Edinburgh and obtained his PhD in SHM and machine learning of wind turbines from University of Sheffield.
-Currently he is working on the Engineering Nonlinearity program grant from October 2013 until January 2016.
+He worked on the Engineering Nonlinearity project from October 2013 until January 2016.
 He is now a Lecturer at the University of Sheffield.

 Areas of expertise; Dynamics of rotating systems and experimental testing.
 David Ehrhardt (Bristol) graduated with BSc (’09) and MSc (’11) from Bradley University and received his PhD (’15) from the University of Wisconsin-Madison.
 He has expertise in structural dynamics with applications dynamic testing of exhaust components for heavy industrial vehicles, dynamic testing of skin and structural components for hypersonic air vehicles, and use of nonlinear normal modes in the test and analysis of structures with the goal of creating a calibrated model for improved dynamic response prediction.
 He worked on the Engineering Nonlinearity project from April 2015 until August 2016.
 He now works for the US Air Force.

 Areas of expertise; Bayesian modelling and identification.

 Uncertainty analysis for structural dynamics.
 He worked on the Engineering Nonlinearity project from Sept 2013 until January 2015.
 He is now a Lecturer at the University of Liverpool.